-The other portion of artists who do nanoblading eyebrows actually do digital hair strokes.
+There’s still a portion of artists who offer nanoblading eyebrows but actually do digital hair strokes.
 They perform the treatment with a PMU machine, which has a needle that pierces the skin in tiny little dots that add up to a hair stroke.

-Although it’s called nanoblading, there are no blades involved, it’s all machine work.
+Although it’s called nanoblading by some, there are no blades involved, it’s all machine work.

-The other, more common name for this service is nano brows, a term that should be favored, since everyone agrees on what nano brows are and there’s no confusion around them.
+This service was actually established as nano brows, a term that should be favored, since everyone agrees on what nano brows are and there’s no confusion around them.

 Image source: Instagram @laurentaylor_ink

 The results of hair stroke eyebrows with a machine are similar to those of microblading, only more delicate and more realistic.
 Machine strokes are much thinner – they can even be thinner than those made with a nano blade.

 Generally, machine work is gentler on the skin than blading, so nano brows are suitable for a wider clientele, particularly for mature and sensitive skin.
 It’s also more suitable for oily skin, since pigment implemented with a machine won’t be pushed out by sebum as quickly as those implemented with a blade.